Ayurveda Constipation Medicine Without Harsh Laxatives

 • Katuki / Katurohini (Picrorhiza Kurroa): Being bitter, pungent, light, dry, and cool in potency, Katuki is a liver tonic and a digestive stimulant that aids in the stimulation of bile secretion and relieves sluggish bowel movements.

-• Patol (Trichosanthes Dioica): This is also one of the many herbs used in the Ayurveda treatment for Constipation which is effective in reducing Pitta and mildly laxative.
+• Patol (Trichosanthes Dioica): This is also one of the many herbs used in Ayurveda treatment for Constipation which reduces Pitta and is mildly laxative.
 Consuming the herbs clears the toxins from the intestines and supports liver health.

 • Jaiphal (Nutmeg): A staple in Indian kitchen, Jaiphal is used in several curry-based meals but is effective when consumed in small doses with other herbs.